Family Lines

 know a book is in the

-local library on the
+library on the inns and

-inns and inn keepers of
+inn keepers of Nantwich

-Nantwich that should
+that should have some

-and I may be able to get
+information and I may be able to get

 you a picture of the